 - Keep the meat separate from other foods in your cart and when bagged, have meat bagged in plastic.
 Put meat in the coolest part of your car.
 If your grocery store is more than 30 minutes from home, on hot days you should bring an insulated box or bag for carrying refrigerated products.

 - Pay attention to the dates on packaging.
 "Sell By" date tells the store when to remove products from the shelf.
 "Best If Used By" or "Use By" dates tell you when you should eat or freeze the product.
 These dates are not related to safety, just quality.
 And you can no longer rely on the color of meat if it is prepackaged because some grocers now sell red meat packed in a carbon monoxide or nitrogen or wrapped in a film impregnated with nitrites to prevent browning.
 Remember, the dates are meaningless once the package has been opened and exposed to air and bacteria.

 - Often the newest stock is placed near the back of displays.
 Nuff said.

 - Don't buy cans that are dented, leaking, or bulging.

 - When you buy new grills, smokers, or cooking utensils, clean them thoroughly before using them in order to remove any oil, grease, or metal shavings from the manufacturing process.

 - When you get home, get cold products into the fridge right away.
 And quit leaving the door open.

 - Keep a thermometer in the fridge and the freezer.
-Make sure your refrigerator is between 33 and 40°F. Shoot for about 38°F. Your freezer should be 0°F or below.
+Make sure your refrigerator is between 33 and 40°F. Shoot for about 38°F for the fridge.
+Your freezer should be 0°F or below.
 If you lose electricity, keep the fridge door closed.
 The box is well insulated and if the gaskets are still good and the door is hung properly, food will be safe for hours.